ivanwidyan/Traveloka-Appium-Testing-Framework/README.md

 testing framework to create easy automate testing for Traveloka Android Application which written in Java & XML.

-This testing framework is applying the automation build using [Maven](https://maven.apache.org/) and [Jenkins](https://jenkins.io/) with GitHub to help managing the deployment process so continuous integration for testing can be achieved.
+This testing framework is applying the automation build using [Maven](https://maven.apache.org/) and [Jenkins](https://jenkins.io/) with GitHub to help manage the deployment process so continuous integration for testing can be achieved.

 ### Development Technology
 Included in `pom.xml` for maven dependency